shoowadoo/Dictionary-projects/README.md

 # My Projects

-Project currently includes dictionaries for Esperanto and Gwich'in.
+Projects currently include dictionaries for Esperanto and Gwich'in.
 A dictionary can be accessed online by clicking on its link below.

 For fun, check out a few words in each language, e.g., 'wear', 'snow', 'sun', 'reindeer', 'caribou', 'inhabit/inhabitant', etc.